Learn Salem’s History

 The Last Salem Merchant Ship Returns from a Voyage

-Mattie F., the last Salem merchant ship to return from a voyage calls in Salem harbor with a cargo from Cayenne, French Guiana.
+Mattie F., the last Salem merchant ship to return from a voyage called in Salem harbor with a cargo from Cayenne, French Guiana.

 1880